Everybody Loves a Happy Ending

 Everybody Loves a Happy Ending is the sixth studio album by English pop rock band Tears for Fears, released on 14 September 2004 in the United States and on 7 March 2005 in the United Kingdom and Europe.

 The album marked Tears for Fears' comeback following a hiatus in the late 1990s, as well as the return of founding member Curt Smith.
 However, it performed modestly on the UK and US music charts compared to the band's previous records.
-Work on a follow-up album began in the early 2010s and was not completed until 2022, nearly eighteen years after Everybody Loves a Happy Ending.
+The band focused primarily on touring in the years following Everybody Loves a Happy Ending's release, with a follow-up album not being completed until nearly eighteen years later.

 Release

 Work on the album began in 2000, after Orzabal and Smith ended their longstanding feud.
-The album was originally due for release in 2003 on the Arista label, but personnel changes in the label's management (namely the departure of L.A.
+The album was originally due for release on the Arista label, but personnel changes in the label's management (namely the departure of L.A.
 Reid who had signed the duo) led to the band breaking ties with the label before any music was commercially released, with the record company only pressing up a number of red vinyl promos.
 As Orzabal and Smith own the copyright, they left Arista without having to re-record the album and struck up a number of deals to release the record with various independent/heritage record labels around the world.
 The album eventually surfaced in the US in 2004 when it was released on the New Door label (a subsidiary of Universal Music), and in the UK in 2005 on the British independent label Gut Records.
 In 2020, after Orzabal and Smith signed with Irving and Jeff Azoff's Full Stop management company the record appeared on various streaming services worldwide.

 According to SoundScan figures, the album had sold 99,000 copies in the US by January 2008.

 Reception

-At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, Everybody Loves a Happy Ending has an average score of 65 based on 12 reviews, indicating "generally favorable reviews."
+At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, Everybody Loves a Happy Ending has an average score of 65 based on 12 reviews, indicating "generally favorable reviews".